 Chakras are an important aspect of understanding in Reiki.
 The chakras are a series of seven energy points located in seven different areas of the body.
 Chakras, or “wheels” in Sanskrit, are non-physical energy points that operate just like wheels: they turn and turn and turn vital physical and spiritual energy in order to ensure that the body and mind are in perfect harmony.
 There are seven points throughout the body associated with each chakra.
 There are a variety of physical, emotional and spiritual behaviors and symptoms associated with each chakra, as well as specific remedies used to ensure that they are individually balanced.
-Here is a helpful overview of the 7 chakras and the seven chakra symbols and their meaning so you can make sure yours are open for optimal flow.
+Here is a helpful overview of the 7 chakras meaning and the seven chakra symbols, so you can make sure yours are open for optimal flow.

 Crown chakra symbol:

 - Meaning: The crown chakra represents our connection to spirit, source, God, the Universe, or whatever your personal spiritual beliefs are – the crown chakra is responsible for that connection.
 Your crown chakra allows you to not only connect with a higher, spiritual realm, but also recognize that same ethereal and eternal expanse in other people and in yourself.

 - Color: The crown chakra is associated with the color violet.

 - Sanskrit: Crown chakra Sanskrit translation is “Sahasrara”.